-You must activate a license to be able to use tools such as Arm® Compiler, Arm Debugger, or Fixed Virtual Platforms in your toolchain.
+You must activate a license to be able to use tools such as Arm® Compiler, Arm Debugger, or Fixed Virtual Platforms (FVPs) in your toolchain.

-If you try to use a licensed tool without a license, a No Arm License status displays in the status bar and a pop-up message displays in the bottom right-hand corner.
+If you try to use a licensed tool without a license, a No Arm License status displays in the status bar and a pop-up message displays.